-The survey asked a series of questions related to change management to help determine how well organizations processed - and systems kept pace with -COVID-19-related changes to company operations.
+The survey asked a series of questions related to change management to help determine how well applied to an organization organizations processed - and systems kept pace with - COVID-19- related changes to company operations.

-Some 37 percent of the operators indicated that the change management process was applied across their entire company without exception.
-Another 40 percent performed independent assessments as required.
-However, 23 percent of those surveyed felt the change management process was applied inconsistently or with minimal consultation.
+Forty percent of the operators indicated that the change management process was applied across their entire company without exception.
+Another 36 percent performed independent assessments as required.
+However, 20 percent of those surveyed felt that this was inconsistently applied across the company.

-With respect to workforce changes, overall, 60 percent of the operators believed that they managed to mitigate the risks arising from workforce changes during the pandemic better than usual or exceptionally well.
-However, this leaves room for improvement since 40 percent felt that this was handled in an average way or poorly, in particular, in the area of training on the specific hazards and mitigating new risks of fatigue due to schedule changes.
+With respect to workforce changes, overall, 60 percent of the operators felt that they managed to mitigate the risk arising from workforce changes better than usual or exceptionally well.
+However, this leaves room for improvement since 40 percent felt that this was handled in an average way or poorly, in particular, in the area of training on specific hazards and mitigating new risks of fatigue due to schedule changes.

-Concerning company processes and systems keeping pace with the COVID-19-related changes to company operations; 63 percent felt that overall company processes were handled better than usual, and in some cases, exceptionally well, during the past two years.
+Concerning company processes and systems keeping pace with the COVID-19-related changes to company operations, 63 percent felt that, overall, company processes were handled better than usual and, in some cases, exceptionally well, during the past two years.